QuaCaTeam/quaca/docs/tutorials/mainfile.md

 # Write your own main
 In the first tutorial you calculated the non-contact friction of an atom above the surface of a Drude bulk material using an input file and the executable `Friction`.
 QuaCa can, however, also be used like a library and you can write your own executables!
-In this tutorial we will redo the last tutorial, but this time we will implement everything in our own main file.
+In this tutorial, we will redo the last tutorial, but this time we will implement everything in our own main file.
 You will learn how to:

 1. Register a new executable.